How Age, Hormones, and Diet Affect Your Skin

 Cortisol, your primary stress hormone, is another hormonal player that affects skin directly.
 Chronically elevated cortisol breaks down collagen, disrupts the skin barrier, and triggers inflammation.
 This is one of the most direct ways that chronic stress shows up visibly on your face.

 You can’t stop hormonal change, but you can support your skin through it.
 Targeted skincare ingredients, anti-inflammatory nutrition, and stress management all help compensate for declining hormone levels in meaningful, practical ways.
-For a deeper understanding of how these hormonal shifts connect to your overall well-being, exploring how menopause affects your skin and daily energy helps you see the full picture clearly.

 How diet affects skin aging: the foods that help and hurt